ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 Testing basics
 ====================

 These two examples will get you started with testing your module code.
-Please review our :ref:`testing <developing_testing>` section for more detailed information, including instructions for :ref:`testing module documentation <testing_module_documentation>`, adding :ref:`integration tests <testing_integration>`, and more.
+The :ref:`testing <developing_testing>` section has more detailed information, including instructions for :ref:`testing module documentation <testing_module_documentation>`, adding :ref:`integration tests <testing_integration>`, and more.
+The :ref:`ansible-test` documentation provides details about the flags available with the ``ansible-test`` command.

 Sanity tests
 ------------

-You can run through Ansible's sanity checks in a container:
+You can run through the Ansible sanity checks in a container.
+By default the test command will run tests on all supported versions of Python.
+To limit your test run to a specific Python version:

 ``$ ansible-test sanity -v --docker --python 2.7 MODULE_NAME``